Complexlity/multimedia-app/src/writeup.md

 }, [debouncedSearch, fileType])
 ```

-And after these refactors, we have a working search function , filter function and they both are working smoothly together
+And after these refactors, we have a working search function, and filter function and they both are working smoothly together